“Interior Design is the secret ingredient of feeling at home anywhere in the world” is something you hear me say a lot.

 The complex features several multi-storey buildings of up to 6 floors.
 My client’s apartment is located on the top floor with fabulous views across Basel.
 Including views of the Roche Tower, the tallest building in Switzerland.
 The kitchen and bathroom were finished to a modern and high standard and the floor was laid out with beautiful dark parquet flooring, providing us with a contemporary and neutral background to work from.

-My client was looking for a fresh start.
-When we first met at his ‘old’ appartment, he made it very clear that he will only bring his flat screen TV and his personal belongings to the new appartment.
+My client wanted a fresh start in his new appartment.
+When we first met at his ‘old’ appartment, he made it very clear that he will only bring his flat screen TV and his personal belongings to the new flat.
+At the same time, he emphasised that he had no interest, let alone giftedness in interior design and most importantly no desire to visit furniture showrooms.

-Based on the questionnaire, an in-depth initial consultation and my observations, I suggested a colour palette based on a neutral background using taupe and white, combined with a dark royal blue in the living area and on the balcony, ice blue in the dining area and sage green in the bedroom.
-Both hues, blues and greens, are cool and soothing colours, that help create a relaxing ambiance.
-The taupe and the wooden floors on the other hand add the necessary warmth and coziness to the colour scheme.
+Based on the questionnaire, an in-depth Interior Design Consultation and the initial design brief, I suggested a neutral background using taupe and white throughout the entire appartment.
+In the living room and on the terrace I added dark royal blue, in the dining area ice blue and in the bedroom the colour sage green to the colour palette.
+Both hues, blue and green, are cool and soothing colours, that help create a relaxing ambiance.
+The wooden floors as well as the taupe area rug add warmth and coziness to the colour scheme.
+Not having to worry about any sticky fingers, I was able to add this light coloured rug, creating a lovely contrast against the dark wooden floors.

-Creating a focal point in a room is a great way to add interest and especially in a living room, where you welcome guests, it’s great to have a conversation starter.
+Creating a focal point in a room is a great way to add interest and especially in a living room, where you welcome guests, it’s also a great conversation starter.

 The focal point in the living room is the feature wall, which we painted in a deep royal blue to beautifully offset the large scale photograph featuring the New York city skyline by night (from YellowKorner Basel).
 The blue background, which was perfectly colour matched against the photograph, gives the impression of looking through a window, especially at night.
 I basically wanted to re-create that emotion my client described when living in New York.